stolostron/labs/introduction-to-gitops-and-policies/02_deploying_apps_to_clusters.md

     4. The subscription will be deployed on all clusters reported by the `PlacementRule` named `production-clusters`

 Now we should have our application running on the production cluster:

+> **NOTE**: It could take a few moments (up to 2 minutes) for the Subscription to be propagated to the managed cluster.

 > **NOTE**: We're using `oc` tool in order to verify the app deployment.
 Feel free to review the application on the ACM Console as well.